 General Comments Regarding Supplementation

-It is worth commenting on the experience that children with autism may react paradoxically to almost any remedy offered.
+It is my observation that children with autism may react paradoxically to almost any remedy offered.
 While dangerous reactions are extremely rare (except for the possibility of harm to self or others if a child becomes extremely agitated or aggressive), it is not uncommon in many parents’ experience that their child will react unpredictably to some interventions.
 The most common adverse reaction is agitation, which most likely reflects a discomfort he’s not able to explain.
 In some cases, the agitation is a sign of a healing crisis, or a healthy readjustment occurring with some resistance.
 Nevertheless, in all cases it is an indication to reduce the dose, or stop the remedy and provide further support to the body before offering it again.
 This experience is in line with the finding that children with autism are often very different from one another, so that it is not reliable to predict an effect in one child based on an effect seen in another child.
-We need to work with our child as an individual, while still learning from the experiences of other children.
+You need to work with your child as an individual, while still learning from the experiences of other children.

 While all of the remedies and interventions described above are safe and approved for use without prescription, we strongly encourage you to work with a physician.
-It is best, when possible, to establish a doctor-patient relationship with the Evergreen Center.
-If you do not have physical access to our center or to a physician supportive of your work with your child, please contact us for further education and support at email@example.com.
+It is best, when possible, to establish a doctor-patient relationship with Dr. Green or a MAPS certified practitioner.

 The above described remedies represent a good group of supports which should help to improve your child’s health, and may also improve many of his symptoms and problems.